fcharte/mldr/README.md

 ====

-Exploratory data analysis and manipulation functions for multi-label data sets along with interactive Shiny application to ease their use.
+Exploratory data analysis and manipulation functions for multi-label data sets along with an interactive Shiny application to ease their use.

 ## Installation